Keppetipola Disawe: Early life and family

-Keppetipola was born in Galboda to Golahala Nilame a courtier in the court of King Rajadi Rajasinghe and King Sri Wikrama Rajasinghe, who served as the Diyawadana Nilame to the king and Disawe Of Tamankaduwa.
+Keppetipola was born in Udugoda, Udasiya Pattuwa, Matale, Kingdom of Kandy to Golahala Nilame a courtier in the court of King Rajadi Rajasinghe and King Sri Wikrama Rajasinghe, who served as the Diyawadana Nilame to the king and Disawe Of Tamankaduwa.
 Ehelepola Kumarihamy, the wife of Ehelepola Nilame was his younger sister who was put to death along with her children by King Sri Wikrama Rajasinghe.

-The Beginning of the British Rule and Joining the Rebellion
+The beginning of the British rule and joining the rebellion

 Keppetipola Disawe was one of the Sinhalese leaders who signed the ‘’Udarata Treaty’’ at Kandy on 2 March 1815, bringing the whole island under the British rule.
 Keppetipola was one of the three leaders who signed the treaty in Sinhala.
 This is noted by some as a sign that even though Keppetipola signed this treaty, he was not willing to bring his country under the British rule.

 Keppetipola served under the British rule as a Disawe, in charge of the Uva Province.
 By 1817 the rebellions were getting uncontrollable and attempts at negotiations also failed.
 As advised by the British Resident in Kandy John D’Oyly, Governor Robert Brownrigg sent Keppetipola with 500 men to suppress the rebellion.
 However, upon meeting the rebels Keppetipola joined them as their leader at their request.
 His men are also said to have joined with him, but Keppetipola returned his arms and ammunition to the British governor saying that he did not wish to destroy them with their own weapons.
 Keppetipola continued to lead the rebellion with great success until it was ended with the disbanding of the rebels.